eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 ### Access Policies

 To decide which company has access to the data assets, access policy should be used.
-It is maybe possible to skip access policies, but this will made all data assets public available in the Catena-X network and is not recommended.
+Note that without protecting data assets with access policies, they become publicly available in the Catena-X network which is not recommended.
 Therefore, every asset should be protected and only be made available for specific companies, identified through their business partner number (BPN).
-In the future, additional access policies are planned besides the BPN access policy.

 #### BPN Access Policy